 DEBT COLLECTORS AND BANKRUPTCY

 The Fair Debt Collection Act is that it provides tools for consumers to protect their rights against debt collectors.
 The Act limits what collection agencies can do to try to collect on a debt.
 Knowing the limits that the law places on debt collectors and creditor calls helps you avoid being the victim of harassing and oppressive creditor calls.
 It is important that if you are being harassed by creditors who are calling your family members, work place or simply calling late hours that you take action to stop any inappropriate behavior.
-Also, make sure you are informed of exactly how much Debt you have so that if people do try and intimidate you then you have all the facts and figures to back yourself up.
+Also, make sure you are informed of exactly how much you have so that if people do try and intimidate you then you have all the facts and figures to back yourself up.
 Below are some sections of the Fair Debt Collection Act that discusses what are some of the limits when debt collectors contact you to collect on a debt.
-If you require help with a debt lawsuit, you may want to check out the services of Resolvly in Florida.

 805. Communication in connection with debt collection